maedeh-jeddi/RainBot/README.md

 both up.
 If it feels slow, something below has drifted.

-**RGB-D camera rendering dominates everything else.** Measured on `gazebo.launch.py` alone — no MoveIt, no Nav2, no RViz — so these are properties of the simulator itself:
+**RGB-D camera rendering dominates everything else.** Measured on `gazebo.launch.py` alone (no MoveIt, no Nav2, no RViz), so these are properties of the simulator itself:

 | Configuration | RTF |